VictorJavier-f90/VictorJavier-f90/README.md

 - ⚡ Fun fact: ...
 -->

 This is Víctor Javier speaking 😃.
-I am a researcher currently working on high-order numerical schemes and ocean modelling.
-You will find information on in-house CFD codes there and more!
+I work in the modelling, analysis, and computation of partial differential equations for Fluid Mechanics 🌊.
+The goal and interest of my research is the development of novel and accurate numerical schemes for a wide variety of fluid flow phenomena.

 Additional information:
 - 📌 From Zaragoza (Aragon) in Madrid
 - 🎓 Industrial Engineer and Doctor in Mechanical Engineering by Zaragoza University
 - 👨‍🔬 Postdoctoral researcher at Dept. of Applied Mathematics to Aerospace Engineering, ETSIAE-UPM
-- 📚 Computational Fluid Dynamics, Oceanography
+- 📚 Computational Fluid Dynamics, Aerodynamics, Oceanography
-- 💻 Computer languages: Fortran, MATLAB and a bit of C/C++
+- 💻 Computer languages: Fortran, MATLAB and a bit of C/C++ and Python